muhme/quote_wordpress/README.md

 *** Recursivly chown to www-data
 ```

 WordPress is installed with the five languages supported by the plugin.
 The plugin `Random Quote from Zitat-Service` is installed and activated.
 There are five admin users, each of whom has set one of the languages.
 Users are `admin`, `admin_de`, `admin_es`, `admin_ja` and `admin_uk`.
 Password is always `admin`.
+Further details on I18n can be found under [languages](./languages).

 ### Testing